 In case you’re too embarrassed to ask what Manhattanhenge is, we’ll tell you: Manhattanhenge is when the setting sun aligns with the street grid of Manhattan, illuminating every cross street on the north and south sides of the borough.
 Yes, thousands of people will be strolling zombie-like into the middle of busy intersections like lemmings…and it’s a beautifully eerie occurrence.

-Where are the best spots to watch Manhattahenge?
+Where are the best spots to see Manhattahenge?

 How often does Manhattanhenge occur?

 The stunning sight takes place two times a year before and after the summer solstice.
-The last Manhattanhenge lead to some gorgeous photos you can admire here.
+Last year’s first Manhattanhenge lead to some gorgeous photos you can admire here.

 Anything else to know about Manhattanhenge?